Bl4d3y/Lucasify/README.md

 ### Support

-For any issues or inquiries, visit our [support](https://discord.gg/HsD2kJGefS) or contact us at support@example.com.
+For any issues or inquiries, visit our [support](https://discord.gg/HsD2kJGefS)

 ---